Anas-Shakeel/ImgCrawler/README.md

-# ImgPile-Scrapper-GUI
+# Img Crawler
-This software is an image scraper that scraps the imgpile.com website.
+This is a Graphical Interface to a program i made recently that extracts images from [ImgPile](https://imgpile.com/) website.